 The other cellular reproductive process that occurs in cells is known as meiosis.
 Meiosis is the process in which DNA is replicated from one cell and distributed into another cell after being mixed with the DNA from another parent cell.
 These two cells then divide again to create four daughter cells.
 These daughter cells are known more specifically as gametes.
 Gametes are reproductive cells of sexually reproducing organisms.
 Examples of gametes include sperm cells, ova (eggs), and pollen.
 DNA is present in the form of chromosomes, which are located in the nucleus of the gamete cell.
 This chromosomal DNA contains two copies of the genetic information of the organism in which the gamete is found.
 Each chromosome replicating into two new chromosomes characterizes meiosis.

 Meiosis is a process that takes place in cells that are also capable of performing mitosis.
-Eukaryotic organisms have to undergo an intermediate step before their clls can transition from a diploid to a haploid state.
+Eukaryotic organisms have to undergo an intermediate step before their cells can transition from a diploid to a haploid state.
 Diploid cells are characterized by their two sets of chromosomes, whereas haploid cells have a single set of unpaired chromosomes.
 Eukaryotic cells start out as diploid, meaning they start out as a reproductive cell known as the zygote.
 In humans, a dynamic type of cell known as the primordial cell undergoes meiosis.
 The result of the primordial cell undergoing meiosis is the formation of the haploid cell known as the gamete.
 The gamete cell in males is the sperm, in the female the gamete cells are the egg cells.
 When sperm meets egg and the egg is fertilized the new cellular structure formed is known as the zygote.
 The zygote will then undergo several cycles of mitotic reproduction before it develops into the embryo, the earliest form of human life.

 The actual process of meiosis is divided into two cycles: Meiosis I and Meiosis II.
 Meiosis I is the phase during which chromosomes are separated.
-Meiosis II, on the other hand is responsible for subdividing the sister chromatids.
+Meiosis II, on the other hand, is responsible for subdividing the sister chromatids.
 After the completion of Meiosis II there will be 4 haploid cells produced.
 Meiosis differs from Mitosis in that Meiosis is not cyclic.
-While the Interphase steps that prepare the cell for Meiosis are identical the rest of the process occurs to produce a non-recyclable product.
+While the Interphase steps that prepare the cell for Meiosis are identical, the rest of the process occurs to produce a non-recyclable product.

 Interphase, the preparatory phase of Meiosis I, is divided into three separate phases.
 The first step of interphase is the G1 phase.
 G1 phase is characterized by cellular growth.
 Next come the S phase.
 S phase is responsible for replicating genetic material.
 During G2 phase, the cell continues its growth.
 G2 is immediately followed by the initiation of Meiosis I. During Meiosis I, the first phase that occurs is prophase I. During prophase I, cellular DNA condenses into structures that resemble thread.
-Along this line of thread are small beads of genetic information in the form chromatin.
+Along this line of thread are small beads of genetic information in the form of chromatin.
 Throughout this phase the chromatin becomes more and more visible.
 As the Chromatin develops, homologous chromosomes form a line and bind to one another.
 At the end of Prophase I, a bivalent develops.
 This bivalent is made up of two chromosomes and four chromatids.
 One chromosome is donated from each parent.